hpcc-systems/HPCC-Platform/helm/managed/logging/elastic/README.md

   <thead>
     <tr>
       <td align="left">
-        :zap: <b>Note:</b> Elastic Stack components have been reported to be affected by the high-severity vulnerability (CVE-2021-44228) impacting multiple versions of the Apache Log4j 2 utility
+        :zap: <b>Note:</b> Elastic Stack components prior to 7.16.0 have been reported to be affected by the high-severity vulnerability (CVE-2021-44228) impacting multiple versions of the Apache Log4j 2 utility
       </td>
     </tr>
   </thead>